Pintado petrel: Distribution and habitat

-During breeding season, Cape petrels feed around Antarctica's shelf and during the winter they range further north, as far as Angola and the Galapagos Islands.
-They breed on many islands of Antarctica and the subantarctic islands, some going as far as the Auckland Islands, the Chatham Islands, Campbell Island.
+During breeding season, pintado petrels feed at sea around Antarctica, and during the winter they range further north, as far as Angola and the Galapagos Islands.
+They breed on many islands of Antarctica and the subantarctic islands, some as far north as the Auckland Islands, the Chatham Islands, Campbell Island.
 Their main breeding grounds are on the Antarctic Peninsula, South Georgia, the Balleny Islands, the Kerguelen Islands, as well as islands in the Scotia Sea.
+Birds have been reported from Northern Hemisphere waters, but are of unknown origin, probably captured by sailors and released in northern waters.

 Behaviour

 Diet

-The Cape petrels' diet is 80% crustaceans, as well as fish and squid.
-Krill is their favourite crustacean, which they obtain by surface seizing as well as diving under water and filtering them out.
+The diet is 80% crustaceans, as well as fish and squid.
+Krill is their favoured crustacean, which they obtain by surface seizing as well as diving under water and filtering them out.
 They are also well known for following ships and eating edible waste and carcasses thrown overboard.
 They are aggressive while feeding and will spit their stomach oil at competitors, even their own species.

 Breeding

 They are colonial birds, and nest on cliffs or level ground within a kilometre of the ocean.
 They tend to have smaller colonies than other petrels.
-Their nests are formed with pebbles and are placed under overhanging rock for protection, or in a crevice.
+Their nests are formed with pebbles and shells and are placed under overhanging rock for protection, or in a crevice.
 In November they lay a single clear white egg, which is incubated for 45 days by both sexes.
 The egg usually measures 53 × 38 mm.
 Like most other fulmars, they will defend their nest by spitting stomach oil.
-Skuas in particular will prey on Cape petrel eggs and chicks.
+Skuas in particular will prey on pintado petrel eggs and chicks.
 Upon hatching, the chick is brooded for ten days until it can thermoregulate, after which both parents assist in the feeding.
 The chicks fledge after 45 more days, around March.

 Conservation

-The Cape petrel has an occurrence range of 146000000 km2 and a 2009 estimate places their population of adult birds at 2 million.
+The pintado petrel has an occurrence range of 146000000 km2 and a 2009 estimate places their population of adult birds at 2 million.
 Consequently, the IUCN rates them as least concern.